drathaismaltempi/drathaismaltempi.github.io/README.md

 3. Restart the application (or reload your process manager) so the new environment variables are picked up.

+> **Do not hard-code secrets in `src/config.py`.** The `Settings` class automatically reads the
+> values from the environment (or `.env` file) at runtime, so you should never replace
+> `OPENAI_API_KEY` in the source code with your real key.
+Keeping the key outside the repository
+> prevents accidental leaks when committing or sharing the project.

 When hosted on a platform that manages secrets (Docker, Render, Vercel, AWS, etc.), set the same variables in the provider's configuration UI instead of the `.env` file.
 Any model string supported by the [Responses API](https://platform.openai.com/docs/guides/responses) can be supplied via